 Applying for a visa in this country or region

-Long-stay visa (MVV-application) must be lodged at the Netherlands embassy in Bangkok.
-Processing time of the MVV sticker is 3 to 5 working days.
-Applicants who live in Thailand and who wish to have the passport returned by post to their home address in Thailand, should bring an envelope with 50 THB stamps.
+Long-stay visa (MVV application) must be lodged at the Netherlands embassy in Bangkok.
+Processing time of the MVV sticker is 4 to 5 working days.
+Applicants who live in Thailand and who wish to have the passport returned by post to their home address can make a payment at the counter for the envelop.

 Make an appointment via our online appointment system.

 Check the status of your MVV application.